joe-p/delegated_optin_arc/README.md

 The test cases test proper functionality of all methods, but there has been no extended effort in attempt to break the contract.
 Most of the functionality in the app and logic signatures is relatively simple, so the chances of unexpected bugs is relatively low.

-It should be made clear that signatures are stored mapped to the signer (`auth-addr`) and end times are mapped to the public Algorand address.
+It should be made clear that signatures are stored mapped to the signer (`auth-addr || address`).
 This means when a signature is made known, every account with the signing account as the `auth-addr` can now be opted-in to assets via the delegated logic signature.
-Every account must set the end times to their desire, because without an end time set the signature will work regardless of the latest timestamp.

 ## Copyright
 Copyright and related rights waived via <a href="https://creativecommons.org/publicdomain/zero/1.0/">CCO</a>.